Freddy444/Comp333-hw5/README.md

 1. Make a new folder called `testing-project` and then make it your working directory by inputting `cd testing-directory` into your terminal.

-2. THen run `composer init` in your terminal and follow Zimmecks choice for the setup.
+3. THen run `composer init` in your terminal and follow Zimmecks choice for the setup.

-3. Then under the testing-project ad the Tests folder I have on this repo, which contains my file with all the tests (BackendTest.php).
+5. Then under the testing-project add the Tests folder I have on this repo, which contains my file with all the tests (BackendTest.php).

-4. Before running anything, make sure to go through the tests file and edit parameters in order to prevent the tests from failing.
+7. Before running anything, make sure to go through the tests file and edit parameters in order to prevent the tests from failing.
 If you're running for the first time.
 The only tests whose parameters you have to edit are:
    - testPOST_DeleteSong (change the song id - to any song id of the user you logged in as)
    - testPOST_UpdateSong (change the song id - to any song id of the user you logged in as)
    - testPOST_LoginUser (make sure to change parameters to a user that exists in your database.
 Remember to have atleast 2 songs under this user for the update song test and delete song test)